open-contracting-archive/ocds-tabulate/README.md

 # ocds-tabulate
 Transform OCDS data into a database.

 This is a very preliminary version.
-The following document proposes what we are our plans with this project:
+The following document proposes what we are our future plans are:

 https://docs.google.com/document/d/1ZK9crNn-9oB0ocdd5WkDLGw_qqGo3x5vZMoen8cLlyA/edit?usp=sharing